History of Marcus Freeman in Timeline

 Marcus Freeman

-Marcus Freeman is the head football coach at the University of Notre Dame, a position he has held since 2022.
-Prior to this, he served as the defensive coordinator and linebackers coach for the Fighting Irish in 2021.
-Freeman's coaching career also includes assistant roles at the University of Cincinnati, Purdue University, Kent State University, and Ohio State University.
-He is a former linebacker himself, bringing both playing and extensive coaching experience to his current role at Notre Dame.
+Marcus Freeman is the head football coach at the University of Notre Dame, appointed in 2021.
+Prior to Notre Dame, where he also served as defensive coordinator and linebackers coach, Freeman held assistant coaching positions at the University of Cincinnati, Purdue University, Kent State University, and Ohio State University.
+He is a former linebacker, bringing playing experience to his coaching career.

-In 1976, Marcus Freeman's mother, Chong Freeman, moved to Ohio with his father, Michael Freeman, after he served in the U.S. Air Force.
+In 1976, Marcus Freeman's mother, Chong Freeman, moved from South Korea to Ohio after his father, Michael Freeman, completed his service in the U.S. Air Force.

 2004: Freshman Season at Ohio State

-In 2004, Marcus Freeman finished his freshman season with four tackles while playing in 13 games.
+In 2004, during his freshman season at Ohio State, Marcus Freeman recorded four tackles while playing in 13 games.

-In 2005, Marcus Freeman was redshirted after injuring his knee in the Buckeyes' first game against Miami (OH).
+In 2005, Marcus Freeman was redshirted after suffering a knee injury in the Buckeyes' first game against Miami (OH).

-During the 2006 season, Marcus Freeman made 71 tackles while playing in 13 games, starting 11 of them.
-He was second on the team with six pass break-ups and two interceptions.
+During the 2006 season, Marcus Freeman made 71 tackles, starting in 11 of 13 games, and was second on the team with six pass break-ups and two interceptions.

 In 2007, Marcus Freeman was a second-year starting linebacker and part of three special units.
 He was named second-team All-Big Ten after totaling 109 tackles, 9.5 tackles for loss, and five pass deflections.

-In 2008, Marcus Freeman started all 13 games for the Buckeyes, tallying 84 tackles.
-He was named to the All-Big Ten second team for a second straight year and was an Academic All-Big Ten selection.
+In 2008, Marcus Freeman started all 13 games for the Buckeyes, recording 84 tackles, 9.5 tackles for loss, four pass breakups, a fumble recovery, and 3.5 sacks.
+He was named to the All-Big Ten second team for the second straight year and was an Academic All-Big Ten selection.

 Following the 2008 season, Marcus Freeman declared for the 2009 NFL draft.

-In 2009, Marcus Freeman was drafted by the Chicago Bears in the fifth round of the NFL draft, later he was released and served on practice squads for the Buffalo Bills and Houston Texans.
-Following the 2009 season, he retired from his playing career due to a heart condition.
+In 2009, Marcus Freeman was drafted by the Chicago Bears in the fifth round of the NFL draft.
+He was later released before the regular season.

-In 2009, Marcus Freeman was drafted in the fifth round of the NFL draft by the Chicago Bears.
-He appeared in all four preseason games but was waived on September 4.
+In 2009, Marcus Freeman was drafted in the fifth round of the NFL draft by the Chicago Bears, appearing in all four preseason games.
+He was then waived on September 4.

 2009: Signed with Houston Texans Practice Squad

-On November 4, 2009, Marcus Freeman signed with the Houston Texans practice squad, where he finished the 2009 season.
+On November 4, 2009, Marcus Freeman signed with the Houston Texans practice squad, finishing out the 2009 season with them.

 February 2010: Diagnosed with Enlarged Heart Condition

-In February 2010, before signing with the Indianapolis Colts, Marcus Freeman was diagnosed with an enlarged heart condition by a team physician.
+In February 2010, Marcus Freeman was diagnosed with an enlarged heart condition by a team physician before signing with the Indianapolis Colts.

 2010: Marriage to Joanna